zowe/docs-site/docs/user-guide/use-certificates.md

 # Use certificates

-Once you have generated or imported your certificates you can now use the certificates with Zowe.
+Once you have generated or imported your certificates, you can now use the certificates with Zowe.
 Use the procedure that corresponds to the type of certificates you generated or imported:

 - [Use PKCS12 certificates](#use-pkcs12-certificates)
 - [Use JCERACFKS certificates](#use-jceracfks-certificates)